About My Profession

 Background

 I finally decided on a pre-med program with an engineering backup.
-Though I initially did okay in college, I would be thwarted because I have dyslexia.
-I just thought I couldn't read very well.
-It was easy to make it through high school and the first semesters of college without reading much, but eventually this handicap would cost me a lot of grade points and you need a big number for any chance of making it to medical school.
+Though I initially did okay in college, I would be thwarted because it turned out I have dyslexia.
+All my life I just thought I couldn't read very well and it was incredibly slow.
+It made me feel dumb.
+But it was easy to make it through all the way through high school and the first semesters of college without reading much, but eventually this handicap would cost me a lot of grade points and you need a big number for any chance of making it to medical school.
 But because I was also taking some engineering classes I got my first exposure to computer programming (a chance to see what was behind the curtain) and I was immediately hooked.
 I would decide on computers, but felt it would be better to take classes in the school of business and I got a Bachelor of Business Administration in MIS (Management Information Systems) from the University of Wisconsin - Milwaukee.
 If you're wondering, I still struggled in a lot of classes, but not the computer classes, all of them I aced.

 While in college I dreamed of affording a personal computer which were only just appearing in the market.
 I thought I wanted a Tandy (Radio Shack) computer and it utilized a Z80 processor.
 I bought a book showing how to program in assembly language and began to learn, but it was tough when you didn't have a computer to actually try real coding.
 I found the language difficult, but I felt I could manage.